 Replacement of inoperable pumps and motors ensures water can continue to be moved through the treatment process and throughout the distribution system.
 At CDMWTP, pumps are used for chemical dosing feeds, at the flash mix, and for moving solids and water to and from the sludge handling beds.
 In the distribution system, the District operates six booster pump stations that lift water to higher elevations of the distribution system during groundwater operations, as well as blend water for water quality improvements when needed.
-Lastly, the District relies on several pumps and motors at each of its groundwater.
+Lastly, the District relies on several pumps and motors at each of its groundwater production wells to extract, treat, and distribute groundwater.
 This project will replace inoperable pumps and motors to maintain level of service and pumping operations.